SSAT -7936 SSS for Financial Aid - 7936 TOEFL - 6892

 At Vermont Academy, we are committed to helping our students discover their talents while developing the character, skills, strength, and values that will help them grow into confident, independent learners who give back to their community and to the world.
 Our small community and classes, dedicated faculty, rigorous curriculum, and wide range of athletics and activities—set in the beautiful hills of Vermont—encourage every student to grow and discover his or her voice.
 I invite you to explore life at Vermont Academy via our website and Facebook, Twitter, and Instagram.
 I hope that you will take the time to browse and learn what Vermont Academy has to offer academically, athletically, and in our residential life program.
 I think you will quickly discover what is unique about the Vermont Academy experience: our dedication to giving each student the tools to understand, honor, and live up to the individual they were meant to become.
 I hope to see you on the Long Walk soon.
-Warm regards, Andrew M. Millikin Director of Admissions and Financial Aid 802.869.6229 P.S.
+Warm regards, Warren Samuels Director of Enrollment Management 802.869.6255 P.S.
 Of course, you can only get so much from a website, and we encourage you to come and visit us in southern Vermont.
-To schedule an appointment, email us at firstname.lastname@example.org or call 802.869.6229.
+To schedule an appointment, email us at email@example.com or call 802.869.6229.

 There are numerous ways in which students can take the lead at VA.
 Those interested in student government may serve on the Vermont Academy Student Association (VASA).
 Students demonstrating strong citizenship and leadership qualities may be appointed to serve as dormitory or day proctors.
-Other opportunities to serve include tour guides, mentors for young school students at the Saxtons River Elementary School, head waiters, VA Cafe workers and more.
+Other opportunities include serving as tour guides, mentors for young school students at the Saxtons River Elementary School, head waiters, VA Cafe workers, and more.

-Yes, our dress code represents our values: the seriousness of learning; importance of community; respect for ourselves and others; as well as an appreciation of individual expression.
+Yes, our dress code represents our values: the seriousness of learning; importance of community; and respect for ourselves and others; as well as an appreciation of individual expression.
 During school functions or special occasions, students are expected to dress in a manner consistent with the seriousness and/or formality of the setting.
-At all times, clothing must be neat, clean and in good repair.
+At all times, clothing must be neat, clean, and in good repair.
 Details on our dress code are available in our Student Handbook, which can be found on our Vermont Academy Community page.

 Students should bring their own computer to school.
 Both Mac and PC are supported.
 Academic buildings have printers for student use.
 Every building on campus has wireless Internet.
-VA uses an Internet filter used by many schools that blocks sites with adult content, violence, etc. Internet access is turned off during evening study hall hours and will be turned back on afterward.
+VA uses an Internet filter used by many schools that blocks sites with adult content, violence, etc. Internet access is turned off during evening study hall hours and turned back on afterward.
 The usual Internet hours are 6 a.m. to 10:45 p.m.
 Seniors and PGs have 24-hour-a-day access, and increased access is available for students with solid academic performance.
-Tech Proctors are tech-savvy VA students that help the IT dept. Tech proctors can also answer general VA related technology questions, help you add printers, show you how to back-up your data, access network drives, work with VA email, etc.
+Tech Proctors are tech-savvy VA students who help the IT dept. Tech proctors can also answer general VA-related technology questions, help students to add printers, and show students how to back up data, access network drives, work with VA email, etc.